 When researchers at the Common Cold Center at Cardiff University in Britain tested the effects of hot and cold drinks on flu sufferers, they found that those who drank a hot beverage experienced ‘immediate and sustained relief from symptoms of runny nose’ as well as a reduction in coughing, sneezing, sore throat, chilliness and tiredness.

 Used to enhance health for thousands of years, steam therapy is both effective and completely safe.

 Breathing in steam serves to loosen up the mucus and phlegm so they can move out of your body more quickly.
 To make a steam bowl, boil water in a pot or kettle and transfer immediately to a large, heat proof bowl.
-(At this point you can stir in two spoons of fresh or dried herbs if you wish – such as rosemary, thyme, mint, lavender or eucalyptus.)
-Drape a towel over your head and lean over the bowl, positioning the towel to keep in as much steam as possible.
+(At this point you can stir in two spoons of fresh or dried herbs if you wish – such as rosemary, thyme, mint, lavender or eucalyptus – or even a few drops of 100% pure essential oils) Drape a towel over your head and lean over the bowl, positioning the towel to keep in as much steam as possible.
 Breathe in the vapors for up to ten minutes.

 If this seems like too much effort, a steamy shower twice a day will also provide some relief.